Aloha ʻOe: In popular culture

 It is also used in the final scene of Train to Busan.

 The castaways sing the song as a good luck charm to a robot toward the end of the Gilligan's Island episode "Gilligan's Living Doll", as it is about to walk from the island underwater all the way to Hawaii.

 The song is played in the eighth episode of the 8th season of The Simpsons, "Hurricane Neddy", when Ned Flanders drives away to the psychiatric hospital.

 The song appeared in episode 4 of the HBO miniseries The White Lotus.

 The song was heard in 2007 film Alvin and the Chipmunks when Alvin was humming and using the towel rack as a Hula hoop.

+The song was used as the tune for Benny Agbayani's ouendan theme during his time with the Chiba Lotte Marines.